NREL/bifacial_radiance/docs/sphinx/source/whatsnew/pending.rst

 * ``mismatch.mad_fn`` has new functionality and input parameter `axis`.
 If a 2D matrix or dataframe is passed in as data, MAD is calculated along the row (default) or along the columns by passing 'axis=1' (:issue:`449`)(:pull:`485`)
 * NSRDB weather data can now be loaded using :py:class:`~bifacial_radiance.RadianceObj.NSRDBWeatherData`.
 * :py:class:`~bifacial_radiance.makeScene`.`append` added to allow multiple scenes to be attached to a single RadianceObj.
 Default: False (over-write the scene)
+* :py:class:`~bifacial_radiance.makeScene1axis`.`append` added to allow multiple scenes to be attached to a single RadianceObj.
+Default: False (over-write the scene)
 * ``scene.appendtoscene`` functionality added (add more detail here, fix hyperlinks)